janschill/waitless/README.md

 With Laravel's events and broadcasting we created a channel on which the clients listened for the change, which then triggered JavaScript, which updated the DOM accordingly.

+### Continous Integration

+For continous integration we are using Travis CI, which allows private CI for students.
+Setting up is pretty straight forward:

+1. Sign up with GitHub
+1. Go to the to be integrated repository -> Settings -> Integrations & servives, add Travis CI.
+1. Generate ssh keys and add one to the Travis (private) repository settings and one to GitHub (public)
+1. Make sure a `.travis.yml` file is in the root of your repository

+For Laravel and this application in particular there are a few extra steps that have to be taken care of:

+1. Add a `.env.travis` file which holds the environment settings for a Laravel application.
+1. Add a database configuration to `app/config/database.php`

+### Deployment

 ## Projektdokumentation